Tech Boot Camp for Faculty

-Xavier IT is rolling out Atomic Learning this fall, an online system for software training and support.
+Atomic Learning is an online system for software training and support.
+Faculty, staff and students can view training tutorials from software such as Microsoft Excel, SPSS and Texas Instrument Calculators.
 Faculty can assign training modules to students.
 See how this new resource can provide technology help for you and your students.
 We also offer our users a knowledgebase of answers to frequently asked technical questions.
 This session will highlight the utility and key features of both tools.
-More information about IT self-help Atomic Learning: coming soon!

 Digital Media Lab

-Come and find out what the Digital Media Lab can provide for faculty and their students.
-As a faculty member, you have access to an audio recording room to create “just in time” tutorials, or digital materials for flipped classrooms.
-You can also create webcasts or lecture captures in the video shooting studio.
+Come and find out what the Digital Media Lab can provide for Faculty and their students.
+As a Faculty member, you have access to an audio recording room to create “just in time” tutorials, or digital materials for flipped classrooms.
+You can also record your own video, create webcasts or lecture captures in the shooting studio.

-Interested in adding a digital media component to your course to improve the digital literacy of your students?
+Interested in adding a digital media component to your course to improve the student's digital literacy and media fluency?
 We can help.
-The DML provides cameras to checkout, training in editing video, audio and images and assistance throughout the entire process so that your students are learning how to do everything themselves.
-More information about the DML and an overview in pdf format
+The DML provides equipment to checkout, training in recording and editing video and audio, image creation and manipulation, and assistance throughout the entire process so that your students are learning how to do everything themselves.

 iPads and Applications

-Search@XU is the library’s new “Google-Like” search tool.
-This new tool enables users to perform a single search on our local and OhioLINK collections, our research databases, and more than 956 million resources in multiple formats available world-wide.
+Search@XU is the library’s “Google-Like” search tool that enables users to perform a single search on our local and OhioLINK collections, research databases, and hundreds of millions of resources in multiple formats available world-wide.
+Search@XU has an all new interface and many searching options.
 During this session we will demonstrate how to perform searches, narrow results, access materials, and integrate Search@XU into course assignments.
-Also in this session, learn about other library resources that can enhance your teaching and scholarship, including XUTutor, LibGuides, inter-library loan, and Digital Space.
-More information about the Library Top 10 Things Faculty Need to Know about the Library Search@XU Guide SearchOHIO ILLiad accounts XU.TUTOR Digital Space @ Xavier
+Also in this session, learn about other library resources and services that can enhance your teaching and scholarship, including XUTutor, LibGuides, inter-library loan, and Connection Center.

 Turnitin and Peermark

-Turnitin is a suite of products that includes; Originality Check, Grademark, and Peermark.
+Turnitin is a suite of products that includes; Originality Reports, Grademark, and Peermark.
 All three products are integrated into your Blackboard courses and can be used directly in this program.
-During this session, we will cover how to create an Originality Checking Assignment, read the originality reports, set up Grademark and use this tool for plagiarism detection and online editing of student papers, and setup the Peermark tool which facilitates peer review so that students can evaluate each other's work.
-The presenter will point out other resources that will provide users with additional help and show the Xavier Library’s guide to Turnitin and the suite of products that provides best practices for using these products.
-More information about Turnitin
+During this session, we will cover how to create an Originality Checking Assignment, read the originality reports, set up Grademark and use this tool for plagiarism detection and online editing of student papers, and setup the Peermark tool to facilitate peer review so that students can evaluate each other's work.
+The presenter will point out other resources that provide users with additional help, show the Xavier Library’s guide to Turnitin,discuss best practices for using these products.